Green Bay Packers vs. Seattle Seahawks NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- Green Bay has combined with its opponents to score more than 48.5 points only twice this year.
+- Green Bay and its opponents have scored at least 49 points -- this matchup's over/under -- just twice this season.

-- Seattle's games have gone over 48.5 points in two opportunities this season.
+- Seattle has combined with its opponents to score more than 49 points in two games this season.

-- The two teams combine to average 44.7 points per game, 3.8 less than the over/under in this contest.
+- The combined points per game average of the two teams, 44.7, is 4.3 points fewer than Sunday's over/under.

-- The Packers and their opponents score an average of 48.5 points per game, the same as Sunday's total.
+- The average total in Packers games this season is 48.5, 0.5 points fewer than Sunday's over/under of 49.

-- The 48.5-point total for this game is 0.4 points below the 48.9 points per game average total in Seahawks games this season.
+- The 48.9 PPG average total in Seahawks games this season is 0.1 points fewer than this game's over/under.

 Packers stats and trends

-- Green Bay is 7-0 against the spread and 7-0 overall in games when it scores more than 21.1 points.
+- Green Bay is 7-0 against the spread and 7-0 overall in games when it records more than 21.1 points.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Green Bay's matchup with the Seahawks.